 Weinberger and his team are known for discovering HIV’s latency “circuit”.
 HIV latency is a viral dormant state and the chief barrier to an HIV cure.
 Weinberger’s lab characterized the molecular mechanisms regulating HIV stochastic fluctuations (“noise”) and overturned dogma to show that HIV evolved circuitry to control latency by manipulating noise.
 These studies led to the lab’s discovery of a new class of molecules (noise enhancers), and of gene circuits in herpesviruses that are being exploited as a new class of antiviral targets.

 The lab couples computational and experimental approaches, including quantitative, single-cell and single-molecule microscopy and mathematical modeling.
 An exciting illustration is the team’s recent effort to engineer resistance-proof, single-administration therapies for HIV.
 These therapies would benefit the highest-risk populations who most need therapy, and are aimed specifically at resource-poor settings, such as sub-Saharan Africa or at people who inject drugs.

 Director, Center for Cell Circuitry, Gladstone Institutes

-Professor of Pharmaceutical Chemistry, Biochemistry, and Biophysics, UC San Francisco
+Professor, Departments of Pharmaceutical Chemistry and Biochemistry and Biophysics, UC San Francisco

 Leor S. Weinberger, PhD, is the director of the Center for Cell Circuitry and a senior investigator at Gladstone Institutes.
 He is also the William and Ute Bowes Distinguished Professor, as well as a professor of chemistry, biochemistry, and biophysics, at UC San Francisco.